gamelab/kiwi.js/README.md

 * CocoonJS input now works properly.
 You are required to have no DOM elements in your HTML body for this to work.
 * Touch input now no longer reports two `onUp` events per touch.
 Issue may still persist on default Android browser.
 * Prevent switching a State while another State is loading.
+* `Group.getRandom()` now returns proper results.
+* Groups now correctly respect child position when the group has a non-zero anchor point.
+* Stage offset is correctly calculated, allowing for correct input positions.
 * Numerous small corrections to documentation: API reference is much more accurate.
-* `Group.getRandom()` now returns proper results.

 #### Deprecations and Removals
 * Examples have been moved to a new repo, reducing the size of Kiwi.js repo downloads.